home-assistant-tutorials/10.toggle-card-typescript/README.md

 You learn:

-* How to install the required tools for *TypoScript*.
+* how to install the required tools for *TypeScript*
-* How to set up the configuration files.
+* how to set up the configuration files
-* How to migrate the code to TypoScript.
+* how to migrate the code to TypoScript
-* How to enrich the code with typing.
+* how to enrich the code with typing
-* How to import some interfaces for custom card developmnet.
+* how to import some interfaces for custom card development

 ## Goal